See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 On May 27, 1998, the Southeast Missouri State University Board of Regents requested and received approval from the University Foundation to purchase the buildings and grounds of St. Vincent’s College and Seminary from the Priests of the Congregation of the Mission (Vincentian Fathers), a Roman Catholic religious community established in France by Saint Vincent DePaul.
 The property had been for sale for several years, and the buildings had been unoccupied since the early 1980s.
-Nearly nine years later, after many feasibility studies and arduous planning, Southeast Missouri State University moved its Earl and Margie Holland School of Visual and Performing Arts to the River Campus.
+Nearly nine years later, after many feasibility studies and arduous planning, Southeast Missouri State University moved its Earl and Margie Holland College of Arts and Media to the River Campus.

 Founded in 1838 and situated on the banks of the Mississippi River in Cape Girardeau, St. Vincent’s College and Seminary was responsible for the education of thousands of students, especially young men aspiring to the priesthood.
 The cornerstone of the first building of the Seminary was laid in spring 1843.
 In 1871, a three-story west wing was added to provide dormitory space and to create a large chapel and lecture room.
 Jerry Ford, Cape Girardeau businessman and musician, wrote a history of the Seminary entitled Honor to St. Vincent’s, A History of St. Vincent’s College and the River Campus, where he describes catastrophes which befell the school including a major flood in 1844, an explosion of the gunboat Seabird which was tied up near the Seminary grounds, and a tornado in 1850 which damaged main buildings and the Civil War.
 Mark Twain chronicles the Seminary in his 1883 book, Life on the Mississippi.
 He remarks, “There is a great Jesuit school for boys at the foot of town by the river.
 Uncle Mumford said it has as high a reputation for thoroughness as any similar institution in Missouri.”